Domundi TV: Upcoming TV series

-On February 20, 2025, Domundi held an event titled DMD LINE UP 2025+ "GLOW UP" at Siam Paragon in Bangkok, Thailand.
+On 20 February 2025, Domundi held an event titled DMD Line Up 2025+ "Glow Up" at Siam Paragon in Bangkok, Thailand.
 The showcase was broadcast live on YouTube and served to announce the company's upcoming BL productions.
 In addition to revealing the titles, lead actors, and supporting cast, Domundi also released pilot episodes for each announced series.
+A second, similar event titled DMD Line Up 2026 "The Rise Continues" was held on 18 June 2026.